molevolworkshop/molevolworkshop.github.io/faculty/bielawski/bielawski.md

 <br>

-## "Best practices" in large-scale evolutionary surveys
+## Best practices in large-scale evolutionary surveys

 Large-scale evolutionary surveys are now commonplace.
 But with the use of progressively more complex codon models, these surveys are fraught with perils.
 Complex models are more prone to statistical problems such as MLE irregularities, and some can be quite sensitive to model misspecification.
 UNIT 6.16 (see above) provides some recommended "best practices" for a **2-phase approach** to quality control and robustness in evolutionary surveys.
 We have applied these to a large scale survey for functional divergence in nuclear receptors during homing evolution, and we used experimental approaches to investigate hypotheses about the role of a particular nuclear receptor (NR2C1) as a key modulator of developmental pluripotnetiality during hominid evolution.
 The paper that illustrates the power of such an evolutionary surgery, and the importance of an experimental design having explicit protocols for "best practices", is given below.